arianalima/UCF101-classifier/README.md

 # tcc
-Repo for for my tcc project: A convolutional neural network to classify videos.
+Repo for my final graduation project: A convolutional neural network to classify videos.